Dr. Kenji Yamada

 · MCB, Gronostajowa 7a str

 Gene regulatory system for ER body formation has been deeply analysed (Figure 2).
-A basic helix-loop-helix- (bHLH) type transcription factor NAI1 (also known as AtbHLH20) regulates ER body formation, as shown by the fact that disruption of this gene in Arabidopsis completely disrupts ER body formation in seedlings and roots.
-NAI1 regulates the expression of genes encoding ER body proteins, such as those encoded by PYK10, NAI2, MEMBRANE OF ER BODY (MEB) 1 and MEB2 in the seedlings and roots.
+A basic helix-loop-helix (bHLH) type transcription factor bHLH020/NAI1 regulates cER body formation in seedlings and roots. bHLH020/NAI1 regulates the expression of genes encoding ER body proteins, such as those encoded by BGLU23/PYK10, NAI2, MEMBRANE OF ER BODY (MEB) 1 and MEB2 in the seedlings and roots.
 BGLU23/PYK10 is able to hydrolyse glucosinolates to produce repellent end products, such as isothiocyanates.
-An ER body protein NAI2 is necessary for the ER body formation in seedlings and roots, and the nai2 mutant lacks ER bodies.
-Based on sequence similarity, NAI2 homologues are only observed in the plants of order Brassicales that produce ER bodies, further suggesting that NAI2 has a specific function in the formation of these organelles.
-MEB1 and MEB2 have been identified to accumulate specifically at ER body membranes, and are homologous to each other with multiple membrane-spanning regions and accumulate on ER body membranes.
+An ER body protein, NAI2 is necessary for the cER body formation in seedlings and roots, and NAI2 homologues are only observed in the plants of order Brassicales that produce ER bodies.
+MEB1 and MEB2 have multiple membrane-spanning regions and accumulate on ER body membranes.

 Nakano, R.T., Yamada, K., Bednarek, P., Nishimura, M., Hara-Nishimura, I. (2014) ER bodies in plants of the Brassicales order: Biogenesis and association with innate immunity.
 Front.
 Plant Sci.
 5, 73.

 Yamada, K., Hara-Nishimura, I., Nishimura, M. (2011) Unique defense strategy by the endoplasmic reticulum body in plants.
 Plant Cell Physiol.
-52 (12), 2039-2049.
+52, 2039-2049.

 Yamada, K., Nagano, A.J., Nishina, M., Hara-Nishimura, I., Nishimura, M. (2013) Identification of two novel endoplasmic reticulum body-specific integral membrane proteins.
 Plant Physiol.
-161 (1), 108-120.
+161, 108-120.

 Yamada, K., Nagano, A.J., Nishina, M., Hara-Nishimura, I., & Nishimura, M. (2008) NAI2 is an endoplasmic reticulum body component that enables ER body formation in Arabidopsis thaliana.
-Plant Cell 20 (9), 2529-2540.
+Plant Cell 20, 2529-2540.

 Hayashi, Y., Yamada, K., Shimada, T., Matsushima, R., Nishizawa, N. K., Nishimura, M., Hara-Nishimura, I. (2001) A protease-storing body that prepares for cell death or stress in the epidermal cells of Arabidopsis.
-Plant Cell Physiol 42 (9), 894-899.
+Plant Cell Physiol.
+42, 894-899.